 Gray, White Or Dark – What Are The Trendy Colours For Wooden Floors?

 Staining a floor is not just some straightforward mechanical task.
-It requires planning and the ability to express your personality through the colour and overall design.
+It requires planning and the ability to express your personality through colour and overall design.
 To truly ensure that everything fits together perfectly within the interior of the room.
-To make the right kind of impressions to the visitor!
+To make the right kind of impression to the visitor!
 It is not an easy thing to achieve, is it?

 What Are The Colour Trends?

 Whitewash - It is widely used as part of a coastal, beach theme look.
 Recently there has been an increase in its popularity.
 Works very well with blue, turquoise and green accents on your furniture.
 It radiates calm and relaxation.
 Right now, however, whitewash comes wire-brushed or with a bit of grey.
-If you intend to use a whitewash, keep in mind it will be a bit more expensive.
-Besides, you cannot use an oil-based finish because with the passage of the time it will turn your floor yellow.
+If you intend to use whitewash, keep in mind it will be a bit more expensive.
+Besides, you cannot use an oil-based finish because with the passage of time it will turn your floor yellow.
 The best choice would be a polyurethane water-based finish which will also add to the cost.
 You get good value for your money, though.
 Water-based polyurethane products are the most durable type of finish and will serve you well for years.

 Grey - it is considered a neutral colour and uniquely enhances grain’s texture.
 It is versatile and easy to fit almost everywhere since it complements and softens other, brighter colours in the interior.
 To achieve the perfect shade of grey, we have to mix ebony and whitewash.
 As already mentioned, the whitewash is not that cheap.
 Everything said above about the use of water-based lacquers is also valid here and this means more money spent.
-Getting that perfect tint is also not a job for the inexperienced because the sanding must be extremely well done, during the floor staining process the product has to be spread out evenly and consistently, as the different wood types react differently to the stains.
+Getting that perfect tint is also not a job for the inexperienced because the sanding must be extremely well done, during Wood floor staining process the product has to be spread out evenly and consistently, as the different wood types react differently to the stains.
 Oak, for example, can work out great.
 Maple can go blotchy.
 Species matter.